 - Disney Incredi-Pass: $1,399 (No blackout dates, up to 5 park reservations at a time).

 - Disney Sorcerer Pass: $969 (Only available to Florida Residents and DVC Members -blackout dates apply, up to 5 park reservations at a time).

 - Disney Pirate Pass: $749 (Only available to Florida Residents – blackout dates apply, up to 4 park reservations).

 - Disney Pixie Dust Pass: $399 (Only available to Florida Residents – Monday through Friday only, blackout dates apply, up to 3 park reservations).

 Currently the Endless Summer Family holds “Disney Sorcerer Pass”.
 While this was quite expensive, we feel that the value outweighs the cost at this time.

 To learn more about Walt Disney World and the other Orlando area theme park annual passes, please visit our recent article titled: What is the Cost of an Orlando Theme Park Annual Pass?
 (Disney, Universal and SeaWorld) .
 This article will outline the benefits for each annual pass and gives our thoughts as to if the cost of annual pass is worth the money.

 The Universal Orlando Resort Ticket Costs

 Just up Intestate 4 from Walt Disney World is the Universal Orlando Resort which is one of the fastest growing theme parks in the world.
-As of the beginning of 2022 Universal Orlando includes two major theme parks, a water theme park, a dining / entertainment district and approximately 9,000 hotel rooms.
+As of 2022 Universal Orlando includes two major theme parks, a water theme park, a dining / entertainment district and approximately 9,000 hotel rooms.

 Like we did for Disney, our to focus will be on the cost of admission to the two major theme parks and the water theme park which is the primary reason vacationers come to visit Universal.
 These three parks are as follows: